My name is Jen Siler and I am a former secondary science teacher who wants to help YOU be less stressed and have fun in the classroom.

 I am highly qualified in Life and Physical Sciences.
 I have a Bachelors degree is Biology and a Bachelors Degree in adolescent education.
+I’m currently licensed in the state of Ohio to teach both Life and Physical sciences.
 In my 11 years as a classroom teacher I have taught Biology, General Physical Science, Chemistry, Honors Chemistry and Chemistry 2.
 What’s my favorite?
 I can’t really say.
 It tends to be whatever I am currently teaching.
 Although, when I’m not teaching Chemistry I really miss it!
 Over the last several years I have been S-L-O-W-L-Y working on a dual Masters program.
 I just have to finish my final project and I will earn my masters in Biology and Curriculum and Instruction.
 Now that I’m not teaching, I plan on this to happen soon!

 Why I left teaching